Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Avian flu viruses have been monitored in North America for over 30 years.

 In Alberta, monitoring is done in commercial poultry and backyard flocks by testing dead birds that may have the virus.
-Working with the Canadian Wildlife Health Cooperative, Alberta Agriculture and Forestry tests for avian flu in dead wild birds in Alberta.
+Working with the Canadian Wildlife Health Cooperative, the Alberta government tests for avian flu in dead wild birds in Alberta.

 Governments and industry work together to plan and prepare for the possibility of an outbreak of a disease like AI in the poultry industry.
 There are programs and projects in place to prevent and address avian flu.